gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 ## Start Small
-I wanted to start with a very small network so that I could understand the algorithims and actually do the maths for the tests along the way.
+I wanted to start with a very small network so that I could understand the algorithms and actually do the maths for the tests along the way.
 The network configuration I chose is one with 1 hidden layer.
 The input layer has 2 neurons, the hidden layer has 3 neurons and the output layer has 2 neurons.